 Would you like to enroll?

 Enrollment for this course has closed.
 But you can enroll in a future offering (please select)

 Enrollment has closed

-This class will provide an understanding of the camera settings and gear that is used in professional DSLR and mirrorless video production.
+This second course in the Photographer to Video in Today's Gig Economy program will provide an understanding of the camera settings and gear that is used in professional DSLR and mirrorless video production.
 We will cover the basics of camera systems and lenses, including achieving perfect exposure and great color, and will also dig into lighting and camera support.
 This course will lead you through a smooth transition from still photographer to video professional.